spinnaker/spinnaker/docs/commands.md

 ```
 #### Subcommands
  * `bom`: Get the Bill of Materials (BOM) for the specified version.
- * `latest`: Get the latest released version number of Spinnaker.
+ * `latest`: Get the latest released, validated version number of Spinnaker.

 ---
 ## hal versions bom

-Get the Bill of Materials (BOM) for the specified version.
+The Bill of Materials (BOM) is the manifest Halyard and Spinnaker use to agree on what subcomponent versions comprise a top-level release of Spinnaker.
+This command can be used with a main parameter (VERSION) to get the BOM for a given version of Spinnaker, or without a parameter to get the BOM for whatever versin of Spinnaker are currently configuring.

 #### Usage
 ```
-hal versions bom VERSION
+hal versions bom VERSION [parameters]
 ```
+#### Parameters
+`VERSION`: The version whose Bill of Materials (BOM) to lookup.
+ * `--no-validate`: (*Default*: `false`) Skip validation.

 ---
 ## hal versions latest

-Get the latest released version number of Spinnaker.
+Get the latest released, validated version number of Spinnaker.

 #### Usage
 ```